apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Specifies the environment variables that can be used in all following Actions:
-- KB_RSM_USERNAME: Represents the username part of the credential
+- KB_ITS_USERNAME: Represents the username part of the credential
-- KB_RSM_PASSWORD: Represents the password part of the credential
+- KB_ITS_PASSWORD: Represents the password part of the credential
-- KB_RSM_LEADER_HOST: Represents the leader host
+- KB_ITS_LEADER_HOST: Represents the leader host
-- KB_RSM_TARGET_HOST: Represents the target host
+- KB_ITS_TARGET_HOST: Represents the target host
-- KB_RSM_SERVICE_PORT: Represents the service port</p>
+- KB_ITS_SERVICE_PORT: Represents the service port</p>
 <p>Defines the action to perform a switchover.
 If the Image is not configured, the latest <a href="https://busybox.net/">BusyBox</a> image will be used.</p>
 </td>